 Think of any B-movie, and they all have the same flaw.
 The structure is bad.
 The storytelling is horrible.

 You might say, hey, it’s a low-budget flick.
 That’s what you get.
-Bullshit.
-Indie movies with no budget can be great.
-Budget has nothing to do with it, not when your average TV shows has great special effects these days.
+No. Indie movies with no budget can be great.

 B-movies are bad because they’re built wrong.
 They’re full of repetition without a purpose.